mmv-ru/mFi-tools/readme.md

 # Compatible Devices
 - mPower Mini and mPower Outlet 3 or 8 Ports

-- mFiTHS, mFiCS, mFiMSW, mFiMSC and mFiDS
+- mFiTHS, mFiCS, mFiMSW, mFiMSC, mFiDS and RTD sensor

 # Warning
 Use at your own risk!